 The more I read of the book, Ikigai, the more I’m drawn in by the ideas being presented, and the more I wonder what we in the fast-paced, technology-driven world away from these idyllic islands can really do to get anywhere close to living the lifestyle that will enable us to live past one hundred years old.

 Sitting out in the back garden reading this book, I feel calm and happy, which I’m sure are qualities that can only serve to extend life.
 I haven’t finished reading this book fully yet, but I’m looking forward to learning more about the exact lifestyles of these communities that seem to have found their ikigai, including what they eat, how they exercise, and the proverbs and traditions that keep them going.
 I don’t know if it’s possible to find your ikigai in the world most of us live in, but I’m going to have a good go at implementing as many strategies from the book as possible – it can only be a positive thing, right?

-If you’re interested in reading more about ikigai and the lifestyle factors that may lead us to live our best and longest lives, check out the book on Amazon.
+If you’re interested in reading more about ikigai and the lifestyle factors that may lead us to live our best and longest lives, .
 I’d recommend the hard copy rather than the Kindle as it’s so beautiful to hold in your hands, and you may have a better experience with the diagrams that are included in the book too.

 May you find your ikigai!